werf/werf/docs/pages/reference/cleaning_process.md

 #### Git history-based cleanup algorithm

-> In versions prior to `v1.2`, the cleanup policy is based on [tagging schemes](#tagging-scheme-based-cleanup-algorithm).
-The [git history-based cleanup algorithm](#git-history-based-cleanup-algorithm) is going to be the only one available starting with version `v1.2`.
-You can use the `--git-history-based-cleanup` flag to forcefully enable the new algorithm.

 The _end-image_ is the result of a building process.
 It can be associated with an arbitrary number of Docker tags.
 The _end-image_ is linked to the werf internal identifier aka the stages [signature]({{ site.baseurl }}/documentation/reference/stages_and_images.html#image-stages-signature).

 The cleanup algorithm is based on the fact that the [stages storage]({{ site.baseurl }}/documentation/reference/stages_and_images.html#stages-storage) has information about commits related to publishing tags associated with a specific [signature of image stages]({{ site.baseurl }}/documentation/reference/stages_and_images.html#image-stages-signature) (and it does not matter whether an image in the Docker registry was added, modified, or stayed the same).
 This information includes bundles of commit + _signature_ for a specific `image` in the `werf.yaml`.